The Clear Edge

 How to pass:

-Audit what’s overriding your peak windows.
-Usually, it’s meetings that should’ve been declined or rescheduled.
-Reinforce your boundaries.
-If recovery rituals aren’t working, swap them for ones that do.
-The system is adjustable—but it has to actually be running.
+Audit what’s overriding your peak windows—usually it’s meetings that should’ve been declined or rescheduled.
+Reinforce your boundaries, and if recovery rituals aren’t working swap them for ones that do.
+The system is adjustable, but it has to actually be running.

 Week 12: Sustainable Pace, No Burnout Signals